 Where can I buy bitcoin in Malaysia?

-Buying with MYR (bank transfer to sellers) – Localbitcoin.
+- Buying with MYR (bank transfer to sellers) – Localbitcoin.
 Make sure to pick a seller with good track record. (note: referral link)

-Buying with Paypal – Wirex (formerly E-Coin); use this referral link to get 25% off plastic bitcoin cards.
+- Buying with Paypal – Wirex; use this referral link to get 25% off plastic bitcoin cards.
 You can also bank transfer MYR to their USD/GBP/SGD/JPY accounts, but note the exchange rate.

 What should I know before I buy?

 - Bitcoin is considered a high-risk investment.
 The value rises and falls randomly.
 Once I’ve bought and immediately lost 15% of its value the next day.
 There are good days when Bitcoin ‘mooned’ (slang for sudden increase in price), but there are also bad days when suddenly prices fall and took a while to recover.
 Compare it to gold, if you will.